SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionFuseFeature.rst

 .. centered::
   Start sketch

-After selecting one of the options property panel for Extrusion Fuse will be opened with two variants:
+There are two variants of the property panel for Extrusion Fuse depending on the chosen option:

 .. image:: images/extrusion_by_sizes.png
    :align: left